Zergus/CDTSuite/README.md

 # CDTSuite
 Configuration driven testing suite for protractor.
 Tool for writing modular, expandable, flexible, configurable tests based on [Protractor](https://github.com/angular/protractor).

-## Instalation
+## Installation
 Clone repo or `npm install cdtsuite`.Verify Java installed.
 Then run `npm install`.

 ## Execute
 `npm start` will update and start webdriver. `npm test` will start protractor with `protractor.config.js`.

 ## Usage
-Basic usage is to write page objects with related configurations.
-Configurations contains all elements tests interacts with.
+Write page objects with related configurations.
+Configurations contains all elements tests interacts with and defining way to fill them with data.
+Helpers will provide mixins with methods used to easily set test data in elements that are input fields or special handlers.
+Storage will provide singleton object where you can store some data needed (e.g. previous url of created user by test scenario).

 ### Config file
 Example of configuration file: